Kiencc22028065/game_sdl2_final.product_/README.md

 - There are static threats, moving threats and one final boss.
 - They can shoot as well, so try to dodge their bullet to save your lives.
 - Touching the threats can be harmful, take care!
+- Use M button to turn off the sound
+- Use N button to turn on the sound

 # 3. Installed Libraries
 * This game was made by using the following matters: